MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/ai-machine-learning-cost-optimization.md

 For dev/test scenarios where throughput and security are less critical, either Standard or Premium SKU is recommended.

-The 'Basic' SKU of Azure Container Registry is not recommended for Azure ML, because of its low throughput and low included storage, which can be quickly exceeded by Azure ML's relatively large sized (1+ GB) Docker images.
+The 'Basic' SKU of Azure Container Registry is not recommended for Azure ML, because of its low throughput and low included storage, which can be quickly exceeded by Azure MLs relatively large sized (1+ GB) Docker images.

 #### Consider computing type availability when choosing Azure regions

 When picking a region for your compute, keep computing quota availability in mind.
 Popular and larger regions such as East US, West US, and West Europe tend to have higher default quota values and greater availability of most CPUs and GPUs compared to some other regions with stricter capacity restrictions in place.

-# Learn more
+## Learn more

 * [Track costs across business units, environments, or projects - Cloud Adoption Framework | Microsoft Docs](/azure/cloud-adoption-framework/ready/azure-best-practices/track-costs)